After blogging for over ten years, I realize that I never defined what automation testing is.

 Automation Test Management Tools

-QaSymphony – Has a platform called qTest for Software testing and QA tools built for Agile
+Tricentis qTest is a platform for Software testing and QA tools built for Agile.

 Test Automation Conferences